-Stinking hellebores are clumping plants that reach a mature size of about 1 - 3 ft. wide and 1 - 3 ft. tall.
+Stinking hellebores can be planted at any time of year, and they are fast-growing, clumping plants that reach a mature size of about 1 - to 3-feet wide and tall.
 They will slowly spread but do not become a nuisance.

 Stinking hellebores bloom in very early spring, sometimes even in late winter.
 The leaves stay evergreen, but do become a bit tattered at the end of winter and can be cut back to encourage new foliage growth.

 The flower stalks start emerging early in the season.
 Initially, the buds look like they are too heavy for the plants and droop toward the ground.
 But as they open, they will be held high above the foliage, however, they still face downward, as is typical of hellebores.